RADAR-base/RADAR-Schemas/java-sdk/radar-schemas-validator/README.md

 ```

 The schema can be specified as follow:
-- `*` turns off the collision check for all schemas for the given field name
+- `*` turns off collision check for all schemas
-- `schema.to.skip.*` turns off the collision check also for all schemas under the package `schema.to.skip`.
-In case `field_name` appears in another schemas contained in a different package, the collision check will highlight this
+- `schema.to.skip.*` turns off collision check in package `schema.to.skip`.
+In case `field_name` appears in other schemas contained in a different package, the collision check will then highlight this
-- `schema.to.skip.one` turns off the collision check also for the set schema.
-In case `field_name` appears in another schemas, the collision check will highlight this
+- `schema.to.skip.one` turns off the collision check only for the set schema.
+In case `field_name` appears in other schemas, the collision check will highlight this